 Columns 2-4 in the Configure dialog box control the use of color.
 Both arrows and pixels may be independently colored to indicate some quantity.
 The Color Quantity column controls which scalar quantity the color of the arrow or pixel represents.
-The x, y, or z components of the vector may be selected, or the in-plane xy-angle of the vector from the positive x-axis.
+The x, y, or z components of the vector may be selected.
 On regularly gridded data the vector field divergence is also available for display.

 The assignment of a color to a quantity value is determined by the Colormap selected.
 Colormaps are labeled by a sequence of colors that are mapped across the range of the selected quantity.
 For example, if the "Red-Black-Blue" colormap is applied to the Color Quantity "z", then vectors pointing into the xy-plane (z < 0) are colored red, those lying in the plane (z = 0) are colored black, and those pointing out of the plane (z > 0) are colored blue.
 Values between the extremes are colored with intermediate colors, selected using a discretization determined by the # of Colors value.
 This value limits the use of potentially limited color resources, and can be used to achieve some special coloring effects.
-(Note: The xy-angle quantity is bested viewed with a colormap that begins and ends with the same color, e.g., "Red-Green-Blue-Red.")